One-pot synthesis of Ln3+-doped porous BiF3@PAA nanospheres for temperature sensing and pH-responsive drug delivery guided by CT imaging†

-Design and synthesis of responsive inorganic nanocapsules have attracted intensive research interest in cancer treatment.
-Combinational of non-invasive diagnosis and chemotherapy into a single theranostic nanoplatform is prospective in biomedical field.
-In this work, polyacrylic acid (PAA)-functionalized porous BiF3:Yb,Er nanocarrier was constructed by a straightforward one-pot solvothermal strategy.
-Compared with undoped BiF3 sub-microspheres, the lanthanide ions (Ln3+) doping endows the BiF3 material with decreased sizes and increased BET specific surface area or pore volume, which make it suitable as drug carriers.
-It was found that the synthesized nanomaterial could effectively relieve the side effects of doxorubicin (DOX) and exhibited pH-dependent DOX loading and release manner.
-Satisfied biocompatibility and efficient tumor inhibition were emphasized by a series of in vitro/in vivo experiments.
-In addition, the synthesized nanomaterial exhibits favorable CT contrast efficacy due to excellent X-ray attenuation coefficient of Bi.
+The design and synthesis of responsive inorganic nanocapsules have attracted intensive research interest in cancer treatment.
+The combination of non-invasive diagnosis and chemotherapy into a single theranostic nanoplatform is prospective in the biomedical field.
+In this work, a polyacrylic acid (PAA)-functionalized porous BiF3:Yb,Er nanocarrier was constructed via a straightforward one-pot solvothermal strategy.
+Compared with the undoped BiF3 sub-microspheres, the lanthanide ion (Ln3+) doping endowed the BiF3 material with a smaller size and increased BET specific surface area and pore volume, which make it suitable as a drug carrier.
+It was found that the synthesized nanomaterial could effectively relieve the side effects of doxorubicin (DOX) and exhibited pH-dependent DOX loading and release.
+Its satisfactory biocompatibility and efficient tumor inhibition were emphasized by a series of in vitro/in vivo experiments.
+In addition, the synthesized nanomaterial exhibited favorable CT contrast efficacy due to the excellent X-ray attenuation coefficient of Bi.
 Moreover, characteristic upconversion luminescence and temperature sensing in a wide temperature range were realized over the synthesized BiF3:Yb,Er sample.
-Therefore, the carboxyl-functionalized BiF3:Yb,Er can be expected to be ideal candidates in fabricating temperature sensing or multifunctional theranostic nanoplatforms.
+Therefore, carboxyl-functionalized BiF3:Yb,Er can be expected to be an ideal candidate in the fabrication of temperature sensing and multifunctional theranostic nanoplatforms.